stat4701/2014/_posts/2014-04-25-Priya-Blogpost 2.md

 #### Objectives

-1. For each Origin/Destination City, I was interested to see the average arrival/departure delay.
+1. For each Origin/Destination City, I was interested to calculate the average arrival/departure delay.
 And, hence to identify the top 5 cities with high/low Arrival/Departure delays.
 1. To identify the correlation between weather delay and Month of the year.
-1. To find out if there is any significant difference between flying in and flying out of a specific airport.
+1. To find out if there is any significant difference between flying in and flying out of a specific airport - BlogPost 3
-1. To identify the correlation between security delay and airport/airlines.

 ####Background of the Data